 Coker was only 15 when he was diagnosed with type 1 diabetes.
 His first symptoms experienced were frequent thirst and frequent urination.

-Sometime in 2018 while playing for Southend against Sunderland, he suffered a knee injury which prevented him from playing any more game in that season.
+Sometime in 2018 while playing for Southend against Sunderland, he suffered a knee injury that prevented him from playing any more games in that season.
 Coker came back fully into the game in 2019 when he signed for Lincoln City.

 Soon, Coker switched from injection to using insulin pumps.
 He admitted that the changes brought him more flexibility while playing